aleks-szczure/ThunderFISH/README.md

 ### What will you find on this page?
 Detailed Manual containing i) sample preparation protocol, ii) introduction to using the script, together with ThunderFISH ImageJ script

+### Learn how to use ThunderFISH with test data
+Download the test data and follow the instruction in the manual. https://drive.google.com/drive/folders/1Mi4qL1LLaGeOzjwV3k-8RKoDIH0qZpJG?usp=sharing - folder to test data

 ### For more information check the associated publication:
 Dobrinic et al., 2020